sungnga/jbook-cli-app/README.md

     - `npx typescript --init` (if don't have TS installed globally)
     - Or run: `tsc --init` (if have TS installed globally)
     - Configure TS to take the transpiled typescript files and place the result inside of a `dist` directory
-    - In tsconfig.json file,
+  - In tsconfig.json file
     - Uncomment the "outDir" line and set it to: `"outDir": "./dist",`
     - Uncomment the "declaration" line: `"declaration": true,`
   - In package.json file
     - Add in a script that's going to run the typescript compiler
     - Update the "main" key and point it to the compiled index.js file inside of dist directory.
 This is setting the entry point where other people can find the code of this module